h-waldschmidt/lab-osm/README.md

 For image based filtering download [this image from NASA](https://eoimages.gsfc.nasa.gov/images/imagerecords/73000/73963/gebco_08_rev_bath_21600x10800.png).

+You can also generate the images based on the OSM data.
+This takes around `134s = 2,23min` for a `21600x10800` image.

 Example workflow looks like this to generate graph with `4M` points and run simpleserver with just dijkstra algorithm:
 1. `./build/labosm generate_points planet-coastlinespbf-cleaned.osm.pbf output/4M 4000000`
 2. `./build/labosm points_to_fmi output/4M_filtered_points.geojson output/6M_graph.fmi`